-James “lil jimmy” Touzel is a freelance bassist, clarinetist, songwriter, and vocalist living in San Francisco, California.
-For the past 10 years, he has been a mainstay in the Bay Area’s traditional American music scene, specializing in bluegrass, country, western swing, dixieland, jazz, and rockabilly.
+James “lil jimmy” Touzel is a freelance bassist, guitarist, clarinetist, songwriter, and vocalist living in San Francisco, California.
+For the past 15 years, he has been a mainstay in the Bay Area’s traditional American music scene, specializing in traditional bluegrass, country, western swing, traditional jazz, and rockabilly.
 In addition to numerous music and film recordings on the upright bass fiddle, electric bass guitar, and clarinet, “lil jimmy” has toured coast-to-coast at home in the US, as well as performances in Canada, Holland, France, Belgium, Costa Rica, and Russia.
-He has performed live on stage with noted groups such as the Earl Brothers, the Stylistics, Maurice Williams and the Zodiacs, Danielle Howle, the Brothers Comatose, Jackie Gore, and the Tams.
+He has performed live on stage with groups of note, such as the Earl Brothers, the Stylistics, Maurice Williams and the Zodiacs, Danielle Howle, Evanescence, Lindsey Sterling, the Brothers Comatose, Jackie Gore, and the Tams.

 In addition to his love for traditional American music, Mr. Touzel has a passion for performing classical music on the clarinet.
 Before moving to the Bay Area, he held Bass Clarinet chair in the Symphony Orchestra Augusta (GA) and the 2nd/Eb Clarinet position in the Long Bay (Myrtle Beach, SC) Symphony.
 Additionally, he played with the Wilmington (NC) Symphony and the Aspen Festival Orchestra.
 James has performed under the batons of many of the worlds leading conductors such as David Zinman, James Dupriest, Julius Rudel, Michael Stern, and Damon Gupton.
 He attended the Aspen Music Festival where he studied with Bass Clarinet legend Dennis Smylie.